tomohiron907/G-coordinator/README.md

 # G-coordinator installation procedure
 Please download the software from [here](https://github.com/tomohiron907/G-coordinator/releases) according to your operating system.

-If you have a Python environment set up, please clone this GitHub repository and **make the current directory "src"**.
+If you have a Python environment set up, please clone this GitHub repository and <span style="color: Crimson; ">make the current directory "src"</span>.
 Then, execute "main.py" in the command prompt.
 The necessary INI configuration file for execution is also included in the "src" directory.
 # How G-code works

 Before modeling, it is useful to understand the structure of a G-code briefly, so that you can model it in G-coordinator.
 The photo below shows a G-code opened in REPETIER.